 - “The recorded factual material commonly accepted in the scientific community as necessary to validate research findings, but not any of the following: Preliminary analysis, drafts of scientific papers, plans for future research, peer reviews, or communications with colleagues.
 This ‘recorded’ material excludes physical objects (e.g., laboratory samples).
 Research data also do not include:

 - “Trade secrets, commercial information, materials necessary to be held confidential by a researcher until they are published, or similar information which is protected under law: and

 - “Personnel and medical information and similar information the disclosure of which would constitute a clearly unwarranted invasion of personal privacy, such as information that could be used to identify a particular person in a research study.”
 Though the above Uniform Guidance definition focuses on the “scientific community”, Michigan Tech implements this more broadly across our academic community encompassing any Investigator engaged in Research, as defined above.

-- Scholarly Communications and Collections Director – J. Robert Van Pelt and John and Ruanne Opie Library receive, deposit and describe relevant Research Data sets or links in a timely fashion.
+- Scholarly Communications and Collections Director, J. R. Van Pelt and John and Ruanne Opie Library—receive, deposit and describe relevant research data sets or links in a timely fashion.

-- Sponsored Programs – communicate requirements to the Principal Investigator and library staff.
+- Sponsored Programs—communicate requirements to the PI and library staff.

 - Designing and implementing data acquisition processes that will support the conduct and reporting of research

 - Implementing data management systems that accommodate any applicable data security, protection or restriction requirements